 - Can I open up a Body Art facility in my own home?

-- What can be done about persons tattooing from their home?
+- What can be done about someone tattooing from their home/unlicensed facility?

 - Can I report a Body Art facility if they are performing body art on underage persons?